Content is Everything

 While social media deservedly warrants some very stern criticism, especially for the sheer cultural havoc it is wreaking upon populations of the credulous; it is, nonetheless, an incredibly amazing bit of engineering.
 As a hammer is made to hit nails, social media is designed to build audiences.

 And sharing is how the building is done.
-Sharing is (at least, should be) what online media is all about.
-Just as time on page is the only true SEO metric worth worrying about, sharing is the must-have, key ingredient that makes online media work.
+Sharing is (at least, should be) what digital media is all about.
+Just as time on page is the only true SEO metric worth worrying about, sharing is the must-have, key ingredient that makes digital media work.
 If your content isn’t at least attempting to be sharable, you have almost precisely nothing.

 Know It When You See It